 Cord conduits.

-Cord conduits are used to hide the unsightly collection of modem, ethernet, and speaker cables snaking around your internet and home entertainment systems.
+Cord conduits are used to hide the unsightly collection of modem, electrical, and speaker cables snaking around your internet and home entertainment systems.
 (If you also happen to have pet rabbits, then you know what I’m talking about.
-It’s no fun when the Internet goes down because a rabbit gave it a curious “What’s this for?” nibble.)
+It’s no fun when the Internet goes down because a rabbit gave it a curious “Is this spicy hay?” nibble.)

-I had extra cord conduits I was no longer using, and I realized how easy it would be to install real bird-strike prevention on my upper story windows, if only I solve the backing sticky-tape problem.
+I had extra cord conduits I was no longer using, and I realized how easy it would be to install them on my upper story windows, if only I solve the backing sticky-tape problem.

-Also: cord conduits are easily paintable with exterior latex paint, so they can feasibly blend into your window frames.
+Also, cord conduits are easily paintable with exterior latex paint, so they can blend into your window frames.
 In the back of my house, the window frames are white, but in front they are beige.
-Of course I’m interested in matching!
+(Of course I’m interested in matching!
 Matching is very fashionable.
-One must keep up with appearances.
+One must keep up with appearances.)

 Instead of writing a to-do list, here’s a gallery of steps.
 I recommend looking at the images here with their captions, and if you need to see it up close, click the thumbnail and it will expand to the full photograph (some thumbnails presently appear sideways):

-If you are worried about the landlord kicking up a fuss, you can thread and stretch monofilament line between two cord conduits on the window, using guidelines from Santa Rosa National.
-If you paint the cord conduits to match the window frame (take a close-up photo to the paint store), the landlord may not even notice.
+If you are worried about the landlord kicking up a fuss, you can thread and stretch monofilament line between two cord conduits on top and bottom of the window, using guidelines from Santa Rosa National.
+You can paint the cord conduits to match the window frame, and the landlord may not ever even notice.
+But the birds will.

 Happy DIY-ing!